Many parents wonder how to motivate a child who is unmotivated.

 This is how it usually starts…

-A child who only dislikes homework at the beginning now struggles to find motivation to do anything because of the chronic stress.
+A child who only dislikes homework at the beginning now struggles to find the motivation to do anything because of chronic stress.

 This problem is rampant during distance learning.

-In March of 2020, the world went upside down when schools were suddenly closed and students forced to start distance learning with no preparation.
+In March of 2020, the world went upside down when schools were suddenly closed and students were forced to start distance learning with no preparation.